flower-pot/blog/_posts/2014-03-09-how-i-deploy-my-blog.markdown

 ---
 layout: post
 title: Deploying blog with GitLab
-teaser: How I deploy my blog using post-receive and nginx
-commets: true
 ---

 Although I keep my blog on GitHub I also have another copy in my gitlab